unoplatform/uno/doc/articles/migrating-from-previous-releases.md

                     global::Uno.Extensions.LogExtensionPoint.AmbientLoggerFactory = factory;
                 }
     ```

     - In the constructor, remove this call:

         ```csharp
         ConfigureFilters(global::Uno.Extensions.LogExtensionPoint.AmbientLoggerFactory);
         ```

         and replace it with:

         ```csharp
         InitializeLogging();
         ```

 Note that there are two new loggers:
-- `Uno.Extensions.Logging.OSLog` which provides the ability to log the the iOS system logs
-- `Uno.Extensions.Logging.WebAssembly.Console` which provides thread safe and colored logging to the browser debugger console

 #### Migrating WebAssembly projects to .NET 5